hugoferquiroz/AITeacherAllocation/README.md

 # Scope of the project
-For now, the scope of the project is for kindergarden and primary schools managed by the Ministry of Education
+For now, the scope of the project is for kindergarten and primary schools managed by the Ministry of Education.